 In microbiology, two common types of growth media are used to cultivate microorganisms: broth and agar.
 While they share similar compositions, the main difference between them lies in their physical state and purpose.

-Broth media
+What is Broth media in microbiology?

 A broth is a liquid medium used to maintain stocks of microorganisms.
 It is typically used to grow fastidious organisms and can be enriched with blood, serum, sugars, or other substances for special purposes.